castlight/donya/README.md

 You can build using standard maven.
 There is also an Eclipse project file.

-See the org.donyasource.dony.examples directory for some examples of how this is used.
+See the org.donyasource.dony.examples directory for an examples of how this is used.

 Feedback and contributions welcome!